DO YOU NEED AN ESTATE PLAN?

 *FREE 1/2 Hour Offer:* Bring me any tax return, will, trust, or other legal document–You get a free 1/2 hour of advice, and I get to prove my value.

-Estate planning benefits nearly everyone, but it is one of the most complex areas of the law.
+Estate planning is one of the most complex areas of the law.
 An uninformed person sentences his executor and family to much more bookkeeping, paperwork, taxes, legal fees, court costs, and frustration in general.
 As an Accredited Estate Plannerl, I can help you avoid all these unpleasant consequences and accomplish your wishes, be kinder to your family and more effective.
 (As explained in Background,Wis is an Accredited Estate Planner).
 Read about the demise of Tennessee gift and inheritance taxes below.
 As you read on, notice how each tool can achieve your goals.

 Your Will is a document that transfers your property after your death.
 I have drafted hundreds of Wills and taken many of them through Probate Court..
 With a Will you pick who gets your property.
 Without a Will, state law decides.
 For example, in Tennessee, your surviving spouse shares equally with your children, but not less than one third.
 At age 18 your children receive their share outright.
 With a Will, you pick who manages your estate – your Executor.
 Without a Will, a court appointed administrator manages your estate.
 With certain exceptions, he must post a bond.
 There are restrictions on nonresident executors.
 With a Will you may request a guardian to care for your minor children.
 Otherwise, the court appoints one.